artefactual/atom-docs/user-manual/add-edit-content/control-area.rst

 ====================

 "Record the international, national and/or local rules or conventions followed in preparing the description."
-ISAD 3.7.2
+ISAD 3.7.2, DACS 8.1.4

 .. image:: images/control-area-rules.*
    :align: center